FAQs: Oklahoma’s New Open Transfer Policy

 - Check with the district you are applying to for specific information.
-Some schools will take this Oklahoma State Department of Education form, and others may require their own form specific to their district.
-Those forms should be available on the district’s
+You may apply via the Oklahoma State Department of Education Open Transfer Portal, or by using the Oklahoma State Department of Education form.
+Certain districts may also require their own form specific to their district.
+Those forms should be available on the district’s website.

 - Next, turn in the forms to the receiving district.
 The district will then notify you of the status of your application process.
 If your request is denied you have 10 days to appeal using this form.

-- It would allow a district to accept any brother or sister of a transfer student regardless of capacity if the district's policy gives preference to sibling transfers;
+- It allows a district to accept any brother or sister of a transfer student regardless of capacity if the district's policy gives preference to sibling transfers;

-- It would require a district to accept the transfer of a child whose parent or guardian is a district employee regardless of capacity, if the district transfer policy gives preference to employee's children;
+- It requires a district to accept the transfer of a child whose parent or guardian is a district employee regardless of capacity, if the district transfer policy gives preference to the employee's children;

-- It would allow a receiving district to give priority to a student transfer regardless of capacity if the student was a resident student for at least three years but moved out of the district;
+- It allows a receiving district to give priority to a student transfer regardless of capacity if the student was a resident student for at least three years but moved out of the district;

-It would clarify that transferred students may automatically continue to attend the school they have transferred to after their first year.
+- It clarifies that transferred students may automatically continue to attend the school they have transferred to after their first year.

 Click here for more information about the open transfer policy.